boostercloud/booster/docs/README.md

 #### 8. Removing the stack

-Now, let's destroy all the infrastructure created for running the application in the cloud.
+It is convenient to destroy all the infrastructure created after you stop using it to avoid generating cloud resource costs.
 Execute the following command from the root of the project.
 For safety reasons, you have to confirm this action by writing the project's name, in our case `boosted-blog` that is the same used when we run `new:project` CLI command.

 ```bash
 > boost nuke -e production